 When a visitor accesses the website for an application, it first accesses Cloudflare, which knows which cluster hosts the website.
 It then sends the access request to the correct cluster.

-Currently, for Application Hosting and Database hosting, Cloudflare includes the default firewall rules, the default DDoS protection, and other defaults.
+Currently, for Application Hosting and Database Hosting, Cloudflare includes the default firewall rules, the default DDoS protection, and other defaults.

 Each cluster has a load balancer that receives the access request from Cloudflare and randomly pushes a VM worker node.